Distance Learning FAQ

 Are distance learning programs as good as traditional, on-campus programs?

 Studies have shown that distance learning is just as effective as on-campus study.
-The wear and tear of student travel time can be avoided while studying at our seminary school from home.
+The wear and tear of student travel time can be avoided while studying at our distance learning seminary school from home.

 Will employers recognize degrees from distance learning seminaries or universities?